Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/hero-runs.md

   use.
 For workflows we require at least a description of how they will fill the requested resources and how they will efficiently use them and achieve something that cannot be done in the normal production queues.
-As well as evidence that you already have it up and running on LUMI.
+As well as evidence that you already have it running on LUMI.

 ## Post runs